 Overview

-- Test prompts with different LLM providers (OpenAI, Anthropic, etc.)
+The Prompt Playground allows you to:- Test prompts with different LLM providers (OpenAI, Anthropic, etc.)

 - Compare outputs across multiple models